-The National Trust rangers here on The Lizard care for a huge variety of special places around the Peninsula, our conservation work covers over 1000 hectares of diverse land, from beaches and cliffs to inland heathlands and wooded valleys.
+Our rangers here on the Lizard care for a huge variety of special places around the peninsula.
+Our conservation work covers over 1000 hectares of diverse land, from beaches and cliffs to inland heathlands and wooded valleys.
 Our work aims to maintain a delicate balance between protecting important wildlife habitats and landscapes and providing good access to enable people to discover and enjoy them.

 The proposal for reintroducing red squirrels to West Cornwall is interesting but comes with significant challenges.
 Here on the Lizard we have had to weigh up both sides before coming to the position that we are currently in.
 Find out more about this at the link below.